Home / Coalition of 25 Governors, Leading Most Ambitious State Climate Agenda in U.S. History, Vows to Continue Climate Action

 Over the past three years, the Alliance has advanced a nation-leading multi-state policy agenda, securing the following commitments, with several adopted during 2020:

-• Eight Alliance states have adopted economy-wide carbon neutrality goals.
+Eight Alliance states have adopted economy-wide carbon neutrality goals.
 Oregon, Washington, and Massachusetts have strengthened or set their goals in 2020.
 Just this week, Michigan became the ninth by announcing their carbon neutrality goal.

-• Sixteen Alliance states have set 100 percent zero carbon or net-zero electricity goals.
+Sixteen Alliance states have set 100 percent zero carbon or net-zero electricity goals.
 Virginia and Rhode Island adopted goals during 2020.

-• Eleven Alliance states are engaged in carbon markets.
+Eleven Alliance states are engaged in carbon markets.
 New Jersey rejoined the Regional Greenhouse Gas Initiative (RGGI) in January 2020 and Virginia’s market participation will begin in January 2021.
 Pennsylvania has also signaled its intent to join RGGI.

-• Eleven Alliance states have adopted building and appliance efficiency standards on top of existing federal standards.
+Eleven Alliance states have adopted building and appliance efficiency standards on top of existing federal standards.
 New Jersey, New Mexico, and Delaware strengthened their standards this year.

-• Sixteen Alliance states have adopted, or are in the process of adopting, California’s low- emissions vehicle standards.
+Sixteen Alliance states have adopted, or are in the process of adopting, California’s low- emissions vehicle standards.
 Fourteen states have adopted, or in the process of adopting California’s zero-emission vehicle standards.

-• Sixteen Alliance states are working to pass legislation or adopt regulations to phase down HFCs.
+Sixteen Alliance states are working to pass legislation or adopt regulations to phase down HFCs.

-• Twenty Alliance states have developed or are developing climate adaptation plans.
+Twenty Alliance states have developed or are developing climate adaptation plans.

-• Seven Alliance states have established healthy soils policies to promote carbon sequestration on natural and working lands.
+Seven Alliance states have established healthy soils policies to promote carbon sequestration on natural and working lands.

 Launched on June 1, 2017 by the governors of Washington, New York, and California to help fill the void left by the previous administration’s decision to withdraw the U.S. from the Paris Agreement, the Alliance has grown to include 24 governors from across the U.S. representing approximately 60% of the U.S. economy and 55% of the U.S. population.
-Governors in the Alliance have pledged to collectively reduce greenhouse gas emissions by at least 26-28% below 2005 levels by 2025, at least 50-52% below 2005 levels by 2030, and collectively achieve overall net-zero greenhouse gas emissions as soon as practicable, and no later than 2050.
+Governors in the Alliance have pledged to collectively reduce net greenhouse gas emissions by at least 26-28% by 2025, 50-52% by 2030, and 61-66% by 2035, all below 2005 levels, and collectively achieve overall net-zero greenhouse gas emissions as soon as practicable, and no later than 2050.

 The Alliance’s states and territories continue to demonstrate that climate action goes hand-in-hand with economic growth, job creation, and better public health.
-While reducing collective greenhouse gas emissions by 19%, Alliance members increased their collective GDP by 30%.
+The Alliance reduced its collective net greenhouse gas emissions by 19% between 2005 and 2022, while increasing collective GDP by 30%, and is on track to meet its near-term climate goal by reducing collective GHG emissions 26% below 2005 levels by 2025.
 The coalition’s states and territories are employing more workers in the clean energy sector, achieving lower levels of dangerous air pollutants, and preparing more effectively for climate impacts and executing more pre-disaster planning than the rest of the country.

 ###